 During this phase, questions may arise, and we may contact you for clarification.
 While we’ve seen just about every document out there, rules frequently change, and we may need to explore an unfamiliar certificate or form further to be sure we completely understand what it is and how to properly process it.

-More commonly, it will take up to seven (7) business days to complete.
+More commonly, it will take around seven (7) business days to complete.
 What happens during processing will depend in large part on what your request is.
-If you’ve asked us to help you get a copy of the document you need processed, it will take more time for us to get that done.
+If you’ve asked us to help you obtain a copy of the document you need processed, it will take more time for us to get that done.
 If we need additional information or clarification to fully finish and close your case, we will get in touch with you, and depending on how long it takes to reach you and obtain the needed information, additional time may be required.

 Even if a job does take a little longer to complete, the good news is that it’ll get done correctly!
 We value doing the job right, and we see getting documents authenticated as a collaborative process with our clients.
 We invite you to be a part of the process by asking whatever questions you may have!
 In turn, we see this as a partnership where you and our company work together to get your documents processed and apostilled as quickly and accurately as possible.